LetheTheForgotten/Windows-Icon-Generator/README.md

 Desktop.ini only works when the folder is set to read-only, run `attrib +r * /d` on the command line in the directory where icons are broken to set this.

-Windows hates consistency when it comes to icons, the best option to make sure they show up is a system restart.

-If you don't feel like doing that what I've found works consistently is opening and closing the customization tab of a single folder in the directory and then rerunning the script, this will usually cause all of the folders to automatically refresh.

-Alternatively opening the customization tab of a folders properties and clicking ok will always cause the icon to update properly.

-Or just waiting I've had the folder icons pop in after a while doing something else.
-I assume this is some kind of caching thing on windows end.
+If they don't show up after doing this change the sizes of the icons, this will kick the system into finding the ico files.